Motley Fool Epic vs Seeking Alpha Alpha Picks: Which Wins?

 DimensionMotley Fool EpicAlpha Picks by Seeking AlphaEdge

-Portfolio GuidanceFull framework + allocation toolsNoneMotley Fool Epic
+Portfolio GuidanceAllocation frameworks + GamePlanNoneMotley Fool Epic

-OverallMotley Fool Epic
+OverallMotley Fool Epic (for most)

 Multi-Strategy Framework vs Pure Quant Precision - Motley Fool Epic vs Seeking Alpha Alpha Picks: Which Wins?